inb1ts/ioctiller/README.md

 # Ioctiller

-Simple tool to assist in manually testing Windows drivers.
+WIP tool that I am using to learn rust and assist in manually testing Windows drivers.
 This is essentially just a wrapper around `DeviceIoControl`, where the input buffer size and contents are specified in a TOML file.
 The aim of this is to simply ease testing for vulns without having to recompile frequently or repetitively move tools between host and target.

 The workflow I currently use this in is to have the config TOML in a folder that is shared between the host and target machine.
 I can then update the TOML whilst working through the driver in Binja, and then switch over to actually send requests quite quickly.